-Much has been written about the culture of Chick-fil-A. Having their restaurants closed on Sundays is just the beginning.
+Much has been written about the culture of a Chick-fil-A franchise.
+Having their restaurants closed on Sundays is just the beginning.
 The company has a long history based on conservative, religious values.
 Some people find this appealing and one of Chick-fil-A’s greatest assets as a company.
 While others would rather be part of a more open, accepting culture.
 Company culture and values are clearly important to explore when considering any franchise investment.

 A very selective process